12 Scenic Spots in Marseille You Need to See

 8. Musée des Beaux-Arts

-After touring the galleries, I recommend escaping the midday heat in the shaded sculpture garden.
-The museum sits adjacent to Parc Longchamp, where locals picnic beneath 19th-century fountains.
-For the perfect cultural day, combine it with the Natural History Museum located in the palace’s opposite wing.
+After touring the galleries, I always escape to the shaded sculpture garden during midday heat.
+The museum sits adjacent to Parc Longchamp where locals picnic beneath 19th-century fountains, creating this perfect cultural bubble away from the busy city center.
+For the ultimate cultural day, combine it with the Natural History Museum in the palace’s opposite wing.
+Entry is pretty reasonable, and they often have excellent temporary exhibitions featuring local and international artists.
+The whole complex represents Marseille‘s commitment to arts and culture beyond its maritime identity.

 The Palais Longchamp, a masterpiece of grand architecture and adorned gardens, stands as a captivating work of art in itself.